yoadsn/ArrowDiagramGenerator/README.md

 Activity Arrow Diagram Generator
 ======

 Representing the dependency tree of activities within a project is better done with arrow diagrams compared to node diagrams (Which is how MS-Project draws them).
-The different is that in a node diagram every node is an activity and an edge is a dependency.
+The difference is that in a node diagram every node is an activity and an edge is a dependency.
 With arrow diagrams, the activity is the edge and nodes represent events (like the start/end events of the activities).

 Following the guidance of IDesign's project design methods, I have come to appreciate the arrow diagram as a tool to visualize and understand the forces that operate within a project and its activity dependencies.